BEST Books on Guatemala: Read Before You Go!

 Once you’ve read this book, you’ll understand why the Mayans went to war with the government.

-Be aware that there are a few factual errors.
+Verdict: I recommend reading it (borrow).
+However, there are a few factual errors.
 In the book, Rigoberta says that she never went to school, but in fact, she attended 2 private schools on scholarship.
 The second untrue part is the way one of her family members died.
-I still recommend reading it, however.

 By Ann Sittig and Martha Florinda Gonzalez (2016)